3d N=4 Bootstrap and Mirror Symmetry

 The coefficients $C_T$ and $C_J$, with appropriate normalization, capture {\it dynamical} information about the particular CFT.
 We refer to them as the conformal and flavor central charges, respectively.
 We canonically normalize the stress tensor $T_{\m\n}$ by the Ward identity.
 For symmetry currents $J^a_\m$ associated to a simple Lie group $G$, we adopt the normalization \ie J^a_\m(x) J^b_\n(0) \supset {1\over V_{\widehat {\rm S}^{d-1}}}if^{abc}{x_\m\over |x|^d}J^c_\n(0), \fe with $f^{abc}$ totally antisymmetric, purely imaginary and satisfying \ie {1\over 2h^\vee}f^{aed}f^{bde}=\D^{ab}, \fe where $h^\vee$ denotes the dual Coxeter number of $G$.

 For the convenience of the reader, we record the values of $C_T$ and $C_J$ for free fields in $d=3$; namely our convention is such that $C_T={3\over 2}$ for either a real massless scalar or a Majorana fermion.
-Thus, a free $\cN=4$ hypermultiplet has conformal central charge \ie C_T= 8 \times {3 \over 2} = 12. \fe The flavor central charge $C_J$ for the $SU(2)$ flavor symmetry of a free $\cN=4$ hypermultiplet can be worked out explicitly from the OPE (see the next section), and takes the value \ie C_J(SU(2)) = 4. \fe Here and in the following, we denote the flavor central charge with respect to the symmetry group $G$ of a SCFT $\cal T$ by $C_J^G({\cal T})$.
+Thus, a free $\cN=4$ hypermultiplet has conformal central charge \ie C_T({\rm hyper})= 8 \times {3 \over 2} = 12. \fe The flavor central charge $C_J$ for the $SU(2)$ flavor symmetry of a free $\cN=4$ hypermultiplet can be worked out explicitly from the OPE (see the next section), and takes the value \ie C_J^{\scriptscriptstyle SU(2)}({\rm hyper}) = 4. \fe Here and in the following, we denote the flavor central charge with respect to the symmetry group $G$ of a SCFT $\cal T$ by $C_J^G({\cal T})$.

 We now outline the derivation of a formula that allows us to explicitly compute the conformal and flavor central charges for 3d $\cN=4$ superconformal field theories.
 Namely, on the one hand, we relate the conformal central charge, $C_T$, of a given theory to its metric deformed (squashed) $S^{3}$ partition function.
 On the other hand, we derive a precise correspondence between the flavor central charge $C_{J}$ of a theory and its mass-deformed $S^{3}$ partition function.
 Such formulae were originally derived in \cite{Closset:2012ru,Closset:2012vg} for 3d $\cN=2$ SCFTs, and we re-derive them here in order to precisely connect with our choice of $\cN=4$ convention.
 By means of supersymmetric localization~\cite{Pestun:2007rz,Kapustin:2009kz}, these formulae allow for the explicit evaluation of the central charges in a large class of theories with (UV) Lagrangian descriptions.
 We refer to Appendix~\ref{app:loc} for the required ingredients for the localization computation as well as some examples.